Data Management Platform (DMP)

 A second relevant split is pure DMPs platforms vs. a platform with some DMP-functionalities

 These dedicated platforms typically give a Marketeer or Publisher a solid set of functionalities allowing above described use-cases.
 These platforms, however, do have a license cost specifically for the DMP functionalities.
-All of these platforms are standalone & it is thus in essence perfectly possible to have a DMP of one vendor & a marketing/ad-stack from another vendor.
+All of these platforms are standalone and it is thus in essence perfectly possible to have a DMP of one vendor & a marketing/ad-stack from another vendor.

 - Platforms with DMP-functionalities such as Google 360 or Tealium Audiencestream are platforms which offer for free or at an additional cost DMP-functionalities as part of another product.

-- Google Analytics has DMP functionalities as it allows Marketeers to upload 1st party information & push GA audiences to its Google Ad Manager buying platform.
+- Google Analytics has DMP functionalities as it allows Marketeers to upload 1st party information and push GA audiences to its Google Ad Manager buying platform.
 Google Analytics, however, doesn't allow to push to other channels such as Facebook nor does it enable capping across all channels.

 - Tealium Audiencestream is a paid product as an extension of Tealium Tag Manager.